-These Pecan Pie Bars have everything you love about pecan pie in one easy to make bar, with no corn syrup necessary.
+These Pecan Pie Bars are the BEST!
+They have everything you love about pecan pie in one easy to make bar, no corn syrup necessary.
 Buttery shortbread crust is topped with caramel pecan topping to make your new favorite Thanksgiving dessert.

 How can we make pecan pie more portable?
 Make pecan pie bars!

 For starters I don’t generally like eating them.
 They’re also just terribly tricky with their easily burnt crusts and soggy bottoms.

 I recommend baking your bars in a foil lined baking pan (affiliate link to one I love) so you can lift them out and cut them easily.
 The filling can get pretty sticky while the crust is effortlessly flaky.
-Make these to serve a crowd at Thanksgiving, for your family football party, or of course for a fall wedding!
+Make these to serve a crowd at Thanksgiving, for your family football party, or for a fall wedding!